 Do you love vintage?
 Are you searching for the best Italian flea markets and you do not know where exactly they are located?
 Every Saturday, in Porta Palazzo, Turin, you can find a nice flea market.
-But every second Sunday of each months, Torino hosts a bigger flea market called Gran Balon.
+But every second Sunday of each month, Torino hosts a bigger flea market called Gran Balon.
 It takes place from 8 am to 6 pm and is an amazing gathering for collectors, antique lovers or fashion addicts.
 Here you can find beautiful accessories at incredible prices.
-With more than 300 stalls, 50 shops, bars and restaurants, this is definitely the place to be if you visit Turin at the beginning of the month.
+With more than 300 stalls, 50 shops, bars, and restaurants, this is definitely the place to be if you visit Turin at the beginning of the month.

 How to reach it